jacodetunde/Mapping_Earthquakes/README.md

 Tectonic plate is a section in which earth is cracked.
 From the analysis, it is shows that there are nine major tectonic plates in the world.
 ![tectonic.png](tectonic.png).
 ### Earthquakes
-The data also that earthquakes with a magnitude of 4.5 and above occur in the middle and coastal line of  of the Pacific, Atlantic and Indian Ocean as you can see in the chart below.
+The data also that earthquakes with a magnitude of 4.5 and above occur in the middle and coastal line of  of the Pacific, Atlantic and Indian Ocean as its shows in the chart below.
 ![Earthquakes.png](Earthquakes.png)